-Because, when you’re offering your clients something irresistible AND you’re doing it with a customer-first focus, you’re going to deliver game-changing, mind-blowing results that will ultimately turn happy clients into mega fans who won’t stop raving about you to all their friends.
+Because, when you’re offering your clients something irresistible AND you’re doing it with a customer-first focus, you’re going to deliver game-changing results that will ultimately turn happy clients into mega fans who won’t stop raving about you to all their friends.

 That’s the kind of one-two punch that’s going to fill your calendar with ideal clients!

 So how do you create a great offer?

 It starts with knowing what you love to do, what you’re passionate about, what problems you want to help your clients solve, and what they need to get past those problems.

 When you think about the big problem your clients have, you can reverse engineer offers from there.
 What is the first step someone needs to take toward solving the big problem?
 The step after that?
 That’s how you build an offer that gets you clients, helps you gain traction, and establishes you as an expert.